r2hu1/mor-ui/README.md

 ## Mor-Ui

-A !UI Library built with Nextjs, Tailwindcss.
+A !ui Library built with Nextjs, Tailwindcss.

 ## Avilable Blocks